 I travel all over the world as both a trainer and a speaker, and leadership development is the focus of my work.
 I work with companies of all sizes: small, medium, large, and corporate giant.
 In doing this, I have come to a realization—it is time for a revolution in the way we think about, train, and develop leaders.
 In fact, let’s just scrap it all and start over.

 The way in which we view leadership development now is worthless.
 Why do I make such an outrageous statement?
 I see managers and leaders who are failing themselves, failing their teams, and failing their companies.
 Their companies, of course, failed them first, by never providing the proper training for their leadership roles.

-To start the much-needed revolution, it’s time for The Leadership Manifesto.
+To start the much-needed revolution, it’s time for the Leadership Manifesto.
 Follow it and see the difference.
-Ignore it, and bask in the ineptitude of your leaders, until your company goes down in flames buried in the ashes of leadership incompetence.
+Ignore it, and bask in the ineptitude of your leaders.

 Solution: Promote people in the organization that have the technical knowledge and the potential to lead.